sal55/langs/Compilertest1.md

 ### Date of Test

-Not recorded, but tests have been done over past months.
+Not recorded, but tests have been done over past 18 months.
 Newer versions may be faster or may cope with bigger inputs.

 "\*" in Notes column indicates tests done July 2021.

+### 'M' and 'Q' Languages

+These are my own languages, both compilers are built with MM.
+This has a poor optimiser which puts them at a little disadvantage.
+(Transpiling to C and using an optimising compiler is a possibility - I assume most others are the best available production compilers too, but is less satisfactory.)

 ### General

-Some implementations such as Rustc and Julia have improved significantly, especially Rust.
-Maybe there is a point to such apparently pointless benchmarks, as they can highlight issues not apparent with smaller and more sensible inputs.
+Some implementations such as Rustc and Julia have improved significantly, especially Rust (which used to take 20 seconds for only 1K lines when I first tried it).
+Maybe there is a purpose to such apparently pointless benchmarks, as they can highlight issues not apparent with smaller and more sensible inputs.

 This benchmark is a form of stress test.
 While not real code, monolithic blocks of code inside one function like this, can be created with machine translation.